Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: Illustrative Computational Experiments

-for $t \in (0,1)$.
-That is, with $t=0$ the models have tight penalty coefficients and with $t=1$ the models have naive penalty coefficients.
-Then, each QUBO model is solved $10,000$ times (shots) using {\tt Qiskit's} implementation of QAOA on IBM's noisy quantum simulators.
-The sample solution of each run is only kept if it is a feasible solution of the problem instance, so as to only analyze the quality of feasible sample solutions.
+The sample solution provided by each shot is only kept if it is a feasible solution of the problem instance, so as to only analyze the quality of feasible sample solutions.
 We then track the solution quality on a given problem instance according to the expected value of the approximation ratio achieved by each feasible sample solution.
 For conciseness, we refer to this just as the approximation ratio obtained.
-Also, we track the percentage of the total runs that produce a feasible solution to estimate the probability of QAOA returning a feasible sample.
+Also, we track the percentage of the total shots that produce a feasible solution to estimate the probability of QAOA returning a feasible sample.